-Agency fund
+Agency Fund

 In addition, the School has one agency fund which is a student activity fund.
-This fund was formed for educational and school purposes.
+This fund is formed for education and school purposes.

 The basic agency fund financial statement can be found on page 15 of this report.